October 2, 2022

 I used to have every insurance card here; the renewals spanning the timeline of his history.
 Little hands playing in the contents of my purse have misplaced a few.
 Every once in a while, I come across one that settled at the bottom of an old diaper bag, what I missed in a hurry.

-Two and a half years after his death, I still keep these mementos of my son close.
-And even though they cut me when I see them, I can’t bring myself to take them out.
+Two and a half years after his death, I keep these mementos of my son close.
+And though they cut me when I see them, I can’t bring myself to remove them.
 All of them feel like pieces of Isaiah.
 All of them are parts of his story, one that ended far differently than I could have imagined and obviously never would have chosen.
 Still, I trust the God who carries all of it and wait on Him.
 In the meantime, I hold on to simple tokens such as these while I wait to hold my son again.